gaberomualdo/encrypt-with-password/README.md

 };
 const password = 'examplepassword2';

-const encrypted = encryptpwd.encryptJSON(javascriptObject, password); // ---> this is the encrypted cipher (output) hex value
+const encrypted = encryptpwd.encryptJSON(jsObject, password); // ---> this is the encrypted value

 // example encrypted value: 'f953284ffe3e44a7b9de8487b50c3449:123378b5c481399488f520ebb774b076b85a12bc0f9a67cf8faf359eb4f804fc0594bc42374a20b4216b1312d7a408cf94517e19dfcada5513c49f6d13d26c982c562904306900a3f777b9c19b9c002e12dd216984f68566684f9f0259a45e007a0cecb2325333faafb18ed0e751933d8b1195b02b2adda29269cf1c6fa6fff73f0bac4abcf58b391521e0382c06a5f01f31c1243d827f8c7076f81d7f530259a3ae459e524bee80230672f153ab6a4e'

-const decrypted = encryptpwd.decryptJSON(encrypted, password) // ---> this decrypts the encrypted value and yields the original text
+const decrypted = encryptpwd.decryptJSON(encrypted, password) // ---> this decrypts the encrypted value and yields the original object
 ```

+NOTE: encrypted objects are stored in JSON.
+This means that some richer objects like Date and custom classes may not be supported as seemlessly as normal numbers and strings.

 ## Tests